tharunganapathi/Youtube-tuts/1. delAllKnobs/readme.md

-This will delete all knobs
+This will delete all knobs in the root project settings.